TimMikeladze/GitHunt-API/README.md

   npm start
   ```

-7. **Try some queries.** Open graphiql at http://localhost:3010/graphiql to run some queries on your server!
+7. **Open the app.** Open http://localhost:3010/ to see what to do next.